MgenGlder/golang-notes/README.md

     }
     ```

-  - Methods a re functions with a receiver argument.
+  - Methods are functions with a receiver argument.
   - You can declare a method on non-struct types, too.
     - In this example we see a numeric type `MyFloat` with an `Abs` method.
     - You can only declare a method with a receiver whose type is defined in the same package as the method.
 You cannot declare a method with a receiver whose type is defined in another package (which includes the built-in types such as `int`).